CREATING A STRONG, INFORMED, EDUCATED CORE OF LEADERS AND MEMBERS FOR THE FUTURE

 CLC Newsletter: CLC Leadership-LINK

 This monthly newsletter is designed to keep CLC members informed of national news and to provide a platform for local Chapters to share their stories and successes.
-Click here to search past issues.
+Click here to read the latest edition.

 Why Join the CLC?